Kau5h1K/Kau5h1K.github.io/_posts/2019-03-20-github-scala-repo-analysis.md

 ---
 ## 7. Who made the most pull requests to a given file?
 <p>When contributing to a project, we might need some guidance.
 We might find ourselves needing some information regarding the codebase.
-It is important direct any questions to the right person.
+It is important to direct any questions to the right person.
 Contributors to open source projects generally have other day jobs, so their time is limited.
 It is important to address our questions to the right people.
 One way to identify the right target for our inquiries is by using their contribution history.</p>
 <p>We identified <code>src/compiler/scala/reflect/reify/phases/Calculate.scala</code> as being recently changed.
 We are interested in the top 3 developers who changed that file.
 Those developers are the ones most likely to have the best understanding of the code.</p>